ananyyavijay/Ananya-Vijay/README.md

 # StylesTRY E-Commerce Website

 ## Project Overview
-ShopEasy is a responsive e-commerce website that allows users to browse and shop a variety of products.
+StylesTRY is a responsive e-commerce website that allows users to browse and shop a variety of products.
 It features a clean and modern interface with sections for browsing products, viewing product details, managing a shopping cart, and exploring blog posts relevant to shopping trends.

 ## Installation
 To run this project locally, clone the repository and open the `index.html` file in a web browser.
 The application does not require a server and operates entirely on the front end.